mykaharudin/Heart_Condition_Classification_model/README.md

 # Heart Condition Classification

-# Heart Condition Classification Project Using K-NN and Decision Tree
+# Heart Condition Classification Using K-NN and Decision Tree

 This project aims to classify heart conditions into two dataset